A Chirality-Based Quantum Leap: Chirality in the Quantum Sciences

 \subsection{Spin Superradiance and Chiral-Induced Spin Selectivity}

-Cooperative effects arise from collective behavior of the constituents of a system, and therefore they are associated with the system as a whole and not to its individual components.
-These phenomena occur at every scale, ranging from the structure of atoms in crystals to ferromagnetism, superradiance (SR) and superconductivity, functionality in complex molecules and the emergence of life from biomolecules.\cite{Fleming2008}

-One of the most interesting properties of cooperative effects is their robustness to the noise induced by external environments.
-For this reason, cooperative effects could play an essential role in the successful development of scalable quantum devices able to operate at room-temperature.
+Cooperative effects arise from the collective behavior of the constituents of a system, and therefore they are associated with the system as a whole and not with its individual components.
+These phenomena occur at every scale, ranging from the structure of atoms in crystals to ferromagnetism, superradiance (SR), superconductivity, functionality in complex molecules, and the emergence of life from biomolecules.\cite{Fleming2008} One of the most interesting properties of cooperative effects is their robustness to noise induced by external environments.
+For this reason, cooperative effects could play essential roles in the successful development of scalable quantum devices that operate at room temperature.

-A well-known example of robust cooperative effect is superconductivity, but other quantum cooperative effects, such as SR, have also been shown to be robust to noise \cite{Giusteri2015, Celardo2014}.
-For instance, in the case of SR, the coupling of an ensemble of emitters to an external field can induce an energy gap; this makes superradiant states robust to disorder.
+A well known example of a robust cooperative effect is superconductivity, but other quantum cooperative effects, such as SR, were also shown to be robust against noise \cite{Giusteri2015, Celardo2014}.
+Superradiance, proposed by Dicke in 1954 \cite{Dicke1954}, arises from the excitation of an ensemble of individual two-level systems and results in an emissive, macroscopic quantum state.
+Superradiant emission is characterized by an accelerated radiative decay time, where the exponential decay time of spontaneous emission from the uncoupled two-level system is shortened by the number of coupled emitters.
+In addition, when the excitation is incoherent \cite{Bonifacio1975}, SR exhibits a delay or build-up time during which the emitters couple and phase-synchronize to each other.
+This time corresponds to the time delay between the excitation and onset of the cooperative emission.
+In the case of SR, the coupling of an ensemble of emitters to an external field can induce an energy gap, making superradiant states robust to disorder.
 Interestingly, the superradiant energy gap, in certain limiting cases, is the same as the superconducting gap \cite{Chavez2019}.
-SR, first proposed by Dicke in 1954 \cite{Dicke1954}, arises from the excitation of an ensemble of individual two-level systems and results in an emissive, macroscopic quantum state.
-Superradiant emission is characterized by an accelerated radiative decay time, where the exponential decay time of spontaneous emission from the uncoupled two-level system is shortened by the number of coupled emitters.
-In addition, when the excitation is incoherent \cite{Bonifacio1975}, SR exhibits a delay or build-up time during which the emitters couple and phase-synchronize to each other, and which corresponds to the time delay between the excitation and onset of the cooperative emission.